Artist’s impression of the plaza outside the Roxy Cinema in Miramar

 The framework will identify key areas or opportunities for more in-depth planning and project development, including development of the northern tip of the Peninsula as a public reserve, as well as opportunities for economic development, employment, visitor and tourism attractions, the celebration of heritage and culture, housing, transport and infrastructure.

-The first phase of the framework includes discussions with key parties (eg landowners, public agencies, community and business groups) and identifying key issues and opportunities to inform the development of the key ideas to consider and consult on as part of the 2015−25 Long Term Plan.
+The first phase of the framework includes discussions with key parties (eg landowners, public agencies, community and business groups) and identifying key issues and opportunities to inform the development of the key ideas to consider.

 Miramar town centre improvements